 To get periodic updates about the future Creative Director events, send us a note at firstname.lastname@example.org.

 Register early for the best rates.
-Registration includes sessions, lunches, and our cocktail events.
+Registration includes sessions, lunch on Monday, and our evening dinner events.

 - September 1 to September 30 – $675

 - October 1 to October 30 – $745

 We’ve made sponsoring simple and affordable – learn more here.